What is lead nurturing?

 For every prospect that converts into a paying customer, you’ll have several more who drop out during discovery, after a demo, or just before signing.

-Finding strategies to engage or re-engage these prospects is the key to 2023 lead generation success.
+Finding strategies to engage or re-engage these prospects is the key to successful lead generation.

 Lead generation is anything you do to create leads and generate sales.
 Activities like: